yellows8/3dshax/README.md

 ## Public arm9loaderhax

+Currently 3dshax can only be used with a9lh on Old3DS, not New3DS due to New3DS keys not being setup properly.
+If you run 3dsbootldr_fatfs as a Luma payload, your build of Luma *must* include [this](https://github.com/AuroraWright/Luma3DS/commit/f03e232b90ed3e2e8545c5abb4c489ca4f1e0b7d) commit.

-This is currently not usable due to crashes with 3dsbootldr_fatfs.
-3dshax was *never* used with any form of arm9loaderhax until some attempts in Jan-2017(with the previously mentioned issues).
+3dshax was *never* used with any form of arm9loaderhax until some broken attempts in Jan-2017.

 * Setup [3dsbootldr_fatfs](https://github.com/yellows8/3dsbootldr_fatfs), where the output binary is used as your "arm9loaderhax.bin" or equivalent, on SD.
 "ALTARM11BOOT=1" must be used when building this.
 Do not use ENABLE_RETURNFROMCRT0.
 * Setup [3dsbootldr_firm](https://github.com/yellows8/3dsbootldr_firm).
 At offset 0x0 in 3dsbootldr_firm.bin, insert(not overwrite) raw bytes "00 80 0E 08" then write it to SD "/load9.bin".
 Likewise for 3dsbootldr_firm_arm11.bin, except use raw bytes "00 E7 FF 1F" then write to SD "/load11.bin".
 The binaries on SD must be run with the build_hashedbin.sh script from 3dsbootldr_fatfs, unless you used "DISABLE_BINVERIFY=1" for 3dsbootldr_fatfs.
 Do not use the rawdevice/NAND build options.